GetDKAN/dkan/docs/admin/adding_new_content.md

 X Label Rotation.
 Use this to rotate the values of the x-axis of your Chart.
 With 0 degrees rotation, the labels appear side by side.
 Enter a number to add a degree of rotation and the labels will appear at an angle.
 Step.
 Set the number of increments that will appear on the x-axis.
 The total distance on the x-axis from the 0 value to the final value will be divided into the number of increments set.
 By default, the Step is not set.
 Tick Values.
 Set a range of values from your Resource to narrow which values appear on your Chart.
 By default, every value in the Resource is displayed.
 X Axis Label.
-This is the name that describes the x-axis and appears on your Granicus Open Data Chart below the x-axis.
+This is the name that describes the x-axis and appears on your DKAN Chart below the x-axis.
 Create a label to provide more context for the data being visualized.
 Y-axis Chart Settings.
 These settings are specific to the y-axis.
 Format.
 Choosing the Format lets you specify how the y-axis values are represented rather than as basic numbers.
 For example, the value 5.2 will show as $5.20 if the Format is $0.00.
 Y Axis Label.
-This is the name that describes the y-axis and appears on your Granicus Open Data Chart below the y-axis.
+This is the name that describes the y-axis and appears on your DKAN Chart below the y-axis.
 Create a label to provide more context for the data being visualized.
 Distance.
 The distance of the Y Axis Label from the left edge of the page.
 The larger the number, the closer the label appears to the y-axis of your Chart.
 General Chart Settings.
 Margin.
 Margins add padding (extra white space) around your Chart, measured in pixels.
 Padding is added to the top, right, bottom and left respectively.
 Adjust the padding to accommodate long labels, Chart values, label rotations, etc.